janymuong/janymuong/README.md

 <!-- About Myself -->

 > [`$ whoami`](./about-me.md)
-> I am a Software and Machine Learning Engineer, and I do other things :)
+> I am a Machine Learning Engineer and , and I do other things :)
 <!-- <br/><br/> -->

 ---